Kunitsu-Gami: Path of the Goddess Review

 Now, your villages can still be commanded to take a position and defend, though they might not be able to do much.
 Boss fights are no laughing matter, and your villagers will easily run with a general command to stand with you and fight.
 Alternatively, you can also command them to stay close to Yoshiro to defend her instead while you take on the boss fight alone.

-Kunitsu-Gami: Path of the Goddess still has so much to explore and delve into, but we’d likely end up with an encyclopedia on the matter, though where it really shines is with the visual side of things.
-There is never a dull moment to be had, and going all-in with the Japanese-styled drawings intro cinematic was already great to see.
+Kunitsu-Gami: Path of the Goddess still has so much to explore and delve into, but we’d likely end up with an encyclopedia on the matter.
+Where it really shines is with the visual side of things.
+There is never a dull moment, and going all-in with the Japanese-styled drawings' intro cinematic was already great to see.

 As for music and sound design, you’ll find the same level of amazing detail with the background music and ambiance that builds a brilliant atmosphere to drive everything home.
 There’s a clear line between moments of peace and the chaos of battle that will literally keep you drawn in for much longer than you think.